dnikolovv/practical-haskell/README.md

 One might argue that for examples using specific libraries, we should just focus on updating the documentation.
 I support that 100%, but there are multiple points of view.

 Better documentation only helps only if you're **already aware** of the library in question.

-Someone that hasn't heard about `QuickCheck` might find an example intriguing and end up using it down the line.
+It's easy to underestimate how many people haven't heard about `QuickCheck`, `katip` or even `servant`.
+Containing and organizing all examples in a single repository makes them "contagious".
+You come for 1 thing, but find out a few others.

 #### Bad Practical Haskell Bit candidates: